roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "They did."

  "And since you know we're not causing any harm and yet you stopped us anyway, I assume you would like to receive the same kind of treatment," Travers said.
-Report_Story #3